ghazalbn/Mobile-Data-Tracker/README.md

 - SharedPreferences: Used for storing user preferences, such as the data usage limit and notification settings.

 The app makes use of a `NetworkMonitorService` to monitor internet usage in the background and a `ProfilePreferences` object to store and retrieve user preferences.

+## Files Explanation

+The Data Tracker app consists of the following files:

+- **MainActivity.kt**: This file contains the implementation of the main screen of the app.
+It handles the UI interactions and displays the various sections, including daily data usage, monthly data usages, and buttons for setting the limit and viewing the graph.

+- **SetLimitActivity.kt**: This file implements the activity for setting the data usage limit.
+It provides an input field for users to enter their desired limit and handles the submission of the limit.

+- **NetworkMonitorService.kt**: This file includes the implementation of a background service that monitors internet usage.
+It periodically checks the data usage and sends notifications if the limit is exceeded.

+- **ProfilePreferences.kt**: This file defines a shared preferences object for storing user preferences, such as the data usage limit and notification settings.

+- **activity_chart.xml**: This XML layout file defines the layout for the activity that displays the graphical representation of data usage.

+- **activity_main.xml**: This XML layout file defines the layout for the main screen of the app, including the sections for daily data usage and monthly data usages.

+- **activity_set_limit.xml**: This XML layout file defines the layout for the activity that allows users to set the data usage limit.

+- **item_data_usage.xml**: This XML layout file defines the layout for each item in the list of monthly data usages.

+Please note that this is a general explanation of the files in your project.
+You can provide more detailed explanations and descriptions based on your specific implementation.

 ## Contributing